olange/web-components-primer/live-coding/02-wcp-summary-step02/README.md

 The browser will attach the _constructable stylesheet_ to every instance of your custom element — without the need of re-parse it, every time the Shadow DOM is created.

-This comes with a big performance boost, when you instantiate hundreds of your custom elements, such as cells of a grid.
-And it comes at no cost, when you would use only one, so we suggest using that way.
+This comes with an important performance advantage, when you instantiate hundreds of your custom elements, such as the cells of a grid.
+And it comes at no cost, when you would use only one, so we suggest always defining your styles that way – that is, override the static `styles()` getter and return a constructable stylesheet.

 ## About Lit-Element and Lit-HTML

 ### Lit-Element Features

-Lit-Element provides us with some essential abilities — here a simplified overview:
+Lit-Element provides us with some essential abilities — here is a simplified overview:

 * Observe changes to attribute values, and reflect those changes to properties of your custom element class;
 * Observe changes to the values of properties and allows you to handle these changes;